automl/auto-sklearn/doc/index.rst

 Contributing
 ************

-We appreciate all contribution to auto-sklearn, from bug reports, documentation to new features.
+We appreciate all contribution to auto-sklearn, from bug reports and documentation to new features.
 If you want to contribute to the code, you can pick an issue from the `issue tracker <https://github.com/automl/auto-sklearn/issues>`_ which is marked with `Needs contributer`.